 - Creates no financial obligations

-Student Exchange Agreements (SX) establish a bilateral arrangement for the exchange of students for a semester or academic year on the basis of reciprocity or a defined ratio.
+SX agreements establish a bilateral exchange of students for a semester or academic year on the basis of reciprocity or a defined ratio.
 Student exchanges provide a valuable opportunity to transform the educational experience and bring diversity to our student population.